• Skip to primary navigation

 A collage of three images showing how to prepare rice mix for warak enab.

-1. In large pot, saute onions until translucent add tomato sauce, paste and stir to combine.
+1. In large pot over medium heat, saute onions until translucent add tomato sauce, paste and stir to combine.

 2. Add herbs, spices and rice.